act65/diy-uni-18/datasci.md

 * What conditions make assigning credit hard?
 * Why do we want gradients/why do we care?
 * What problem does AD solve?
-* Can it be framed as a communication problem?
+* Can credit assignment be framed in a communication setting?
 <!-- To assign credit, two things need to be, in some sense, connected.
 Ability to communicate feedback. -->

 Readings